 It’s color by numbers painting.

-And you can believe, looking at the original of the painting (on the left here) that you could maybe the results on the right when someone lays them out for you in the middle, but maybe sometimes you just want to pay the artist to paint for you instead.
+And you can believe, looking at the original of the painting (on the left here) that you could maybe recreate the results on the right when someone lays them out for you in the middle.
+But maybe sometimes you just want to pay the artist to paint for you instead.

 Getting the image across Vision → Process → Result is a very powerful way to show immense complexity in an approachable way.